home community forums blog

 submit your data

 We are in the process of collecting great dane and mastiff puppy growth data from puppy owners and breeders.
-If you would like to participate, please submit your information below:
+If you would like to participate, please submit your information in the i-tails.com community forum growth chart thread.
+Be sure to include the following in your post:

-What Brand and Type of Food Do You Feed?
+What Brand and Type of Food You Are Feeding

 references